shy2net/nestjs-angular-starter/README.md

 In order to solve this, the `DatabaseTestService` was created which uses the `mongodb-memory-server` to create the connection for each test suite.

-This basically allows all of the tests to run in parallel.
+This basically allows all of the tests to run in parallel without opening a real database.

 ##### Running the tests